pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 mimeograph work.

-The rotaprint and multilith have been briefly mentioned in Chapter III in&nbsp;{%- include pagebreak.html canvas=113 -%}&nbsp;connection with the discussion of photo-offset as a reprinting method.
+The rotaprint and multilith have been briefly mentioned in Chapter III in {% include pagebreak.html canvas=113 %} connection with the discussion of photo-offset as a reprinting method.
 The press plates for reprinting are, of course, prepared photographically.
 But there is an alternative way of putting on such plates the format copy of the text to be reproduced: the metal sheets that are used on